What should I do if I sprain my ankle?

 A Grade 3 (severe) sprain puts you at risk for permanent ankle looseness (instability).
 On rare occasions, surgery may be needed to repair the damage, especially in competitive athletes.
 For severe ankle sprains, your doctor may also consider treating

-you with a short leg cast for two to three weeks or a walking boot.
+you with a short leg cast for 2-3 weeks or a walking boot.
 People who sprain their ankle repeatedly may also need surgical repair to tighten their ligaments.

 Rehabilitating Your Sprained Ankle